hmtanbir/sanda/README.md

 ## Database Migration and Seeding

 Open your `.env` file and change the DATABASE options.
-You can start with PostgresSQL by following these steps
+You can start by following these steps

 1. Create a new database